TheJacksonLaboratory/LIRICAL/docs/setup.rst

 to set path to the Exomiser variant database.

 .. note::
-  The ``-e`` option that was used to point to Exomiser data directory has been deprecated and will *not* work starting from LIRICAL v2.
+  The ``-e`` option that used to point to Exomiser data directory in the previous LIRICAL has been deprecated and will *not* work in v2.

 .. _rstdownload: